-If we look at our bodies and lives as a vehicle that we have been given to use for good or bad, than the information we fill our minds with is the fuel for our vehicle.
-If our vehicles are going to run at their prime we need fuel that promotes hope, not fear and anxiety.
+If we look at our bodies and lives as a vehicle that we have been given to use for good or bad, then the information we fill our minds with is the fuel for our vehicle.
+If our vehicles are going to run at their prime we need fuel that promotes hope and faith, not fear and anxiety.

 3- Surround Yourself With People That Have What You Want In Life